All Products

 1. Enter basic information.

-2. CorpId: Obtain this from the DingTalk Open Platform - Homepage.
+2. CorpId: Obtain this from the DingTalk Open Platform homepage.

 2. Enter application information.

-You also need to enter the following information in DingTalk:
+Enter the following information in DingTalk:

 Step 2: Assign permissions